tlevine/www.thomaslevine.com/content/!/fivethirtyeight/index.md

 Fivethirtyeight and all of the talk about it is interesting, but his statistical model, in particular, is not.
+In this post,

+1. I recount the story of how I recognized this,
+2. I explain how the model works,
-In this post, I recount the story of how I recognized this, I praise the boringness of his model and I ponder what the interest in such a boring model tells us about the world in general.
+3. I praise the boringness of his model and
+4. I ponder what the interest in such a boring model tells us about the world in general.

 ## My discovery of Nate Silver
 I first learned of Nate Silver and fivethirtyeight a few days ago from a tweet by